alper/alpernl/content/posts/i-come-not-to-save-flash/index.md

 It's nice that they're optimistic for improvements in HTML.
 Seeing what disasters both the XHTML and in a somewhat lesser extent SVG tracks of the W3C standardization process have been, we could definitely use them.
 They should admit though, that a full fledged HTML5 with rich CSS3+ is the death knell for Flash.

-The more sites we see like [the Holland Festival one](http://www.flickr.com/photos/alper/3549764524/in/set-72157603822777975/) the more it means that clients are choosing for an open and more semantic website with gradual improvements in JavaScript and CSS ((I have yet to see decently usable sites in Flash.
-Any suggestions welcome.
-Nalden.net comes close.)).
+The more sites we see like [the Holland Festival one](http://www.flickr.com/photos/alper/3549764524/in/set-72157603822777975/) the more it means that clients are choosing for an open and more semantic website with gradual improvements in JavaScript and CSS [^1].
 It may take ten years, but we may see the first signs of a shift in this industry.

 ### No mobile?